Private Use Van Insurance

 ✅ If it’s a car, it will be class M1 – passenger cars.

-Although our speciality is motorbike insurance, as van afficionados we also provide access to a comparison service for private van insurance.
-The system compares what we think is a market leading 60+ different van insurance providers, so we’re confident that you’ll find a policy to suit your needs and budget.
+Although our speciality is motorbike insurance, we're also van afficionados and provide access to a comparison service for non commercial van insurance.
+The system compares what we think is a market leading 60+ van insurance providers, so we’re confident that you’ll find a non commercial policy to suit your needs and budget.

 We’re independently owned, completely impartial and love to save van owners money too!